memgraph/gqlalchemy/docs/how-to-guides/loaders/make-a-custom-file-system-importer.md

----
-id: custom-file-system-importer
-title: How to make a custom file system importer
+# How to make a custom file system importer
-sidebar_label: Make a custom file system importer
-slug: /how-to-guides/custom-file-system-importer
----

 import Neo4jWarning from '../../templates/_neo4j_warning.mdx';